Skip to content

-Many articles really rub salt in the wound when they tell you what you should have done when hiring an agency to build your website.
-This doesn’t help you much when, months later, you are in situation where you're unable to update your website and the agency refuses to give you access.
+Many articles rub salt in the wound when they tell you what you should have done when hiring an agency to build your website.
+This doesn’t help you much when, months later, you are in a situation where you cannot update your website and the agency refuses to give you access.

 Who owns your website?